jamesw8/youtube-auto-quality/README.md

-# Youtube Auto Quality
+# YouTube Auto Quality

-Youtube's Auto quality feature tends to be quite fickle despite having decent internet.
-This plugin will default the quality to the highest quality per video.
+YouTube's `auto` quality feature doesn't always set the video to the highest quality supported.
+This plugin will default the quality to the highest quality for each YouTube video automatically.